stevavoliajvar/stop_cloudflare/README.md

 Do you really want to share your data with Cloudflare, and also 3-letter agency?
 Internet user's online profile is a "product" the government wants to buy.

-`"Is there any way you would sell us that data?" - US DHS`
+`"Do you have any idea how valuable the data you have is?
+Is there any way you would sell us that data?"` - US [Department of Homeland Security](https://www.dhs.gov/)

 ---